Skip to product information

 Research and Scientific References

-The lead herb Rasna has been the subject of published research.
-A peer-reviewed review of Pluchea lanceolata documented its triterpenoids, sterols and flavonoids and reviewed its traditionally recognised anti-inflammatory character within the Rasayana tradition. — (Srivastava et al., 2012 — Fitoterapia; PMID: 22877846)
+The lead herb Rasna has been reviewed in the peer-reviewed literature.
+A review of Pluchea lanceolata documented its triterpenoids, sterols and flavonoids and surveyed its traditionally recognised anti-inflammatory and analgesic character within the Rasayana tradition. — (Srivastava & Shanker, 2012 — Fitoterapia; PMID 22877846)

 Findings are observed under research conditions and do not constitute medical claims.
 Individual results may vary.
 Use under the guidance of a qualified Ayurvedic physician.